Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 See: http://intermesh.io/php/docs/namespace-IFW.Auth.Permissions.html

 1. AdminsOnly: Only admins can use the models (default)
 2. Owner: Only the owner can use the model.
-It looks at the database field "ownedBy"
+It looks at the database field "createdBy"
 3. ReadOnly: It's read only for everyone except admins.
 4. ViaRelation: You can tell the model to look at a related model's permissions object.
 For example when saving an e-mail address of a contact it checks the